CLAR: Learning 3D Representations for Robotic Manipulation by Fusing Masked Reconstruction with Multi-Level Contrastive

 \textbf{Evaluation Details.} Experiments in this section demonstrate the semantic understanding capabilities of different methods by introducing language instructions to enable robots to learn multi-task policies.
 We select three tasks from MetaWorld~\cite{metaworld2020}: \textit{button-press}, \textit{reach}, and \textit{lever-pull}.
 In addition, we generate several semantically similar robot instructions using ChatGPT for each task, such as "Move to the goal position," "Go to the target position," etc., resulting in a total of 18 instructions across the three tasks.
 Each method uses CLIP to extract text features, which are concatenated with visual features and robot state information before being fed into the policy head.
 We employ multi-task training but evaluate each task separately to validate semantic understanding.

 \textbf{Results and Analysis.} The multi-task experiment results in Table \ref{tab:multitask} show that \textit{\methodname} achieves an average success rate of 73.3\%.
 Models pre-trained on robotic datasets, such as Lift3D, SPA, VC-1, and R3M, generally surpass non-pre-trained 3D methods like PointNet, PointNet++, and PointNext.
 This suggests that these models benefit from the robust semantic understanding of pre-trained 2D foundation models.
 In contrast, CLIP, despite its strong general semantic understanding, performs poorly in robotic tasks due to the lack of pre-training in robotic scenarios.
 Our \textit{\methodname}, however, effectively transfers the semantic understanding of 2D foundation models to 3D through contrastive learning loss, ensuring alignment between the 3D feature space and the 2D foundation model's feature space.
-Finally, leveraging its strong spatial awareness and semantic understanding capabilities, \textit{\methodname} outperforms other methods and achieves a high success rate in this instruction-guided multi-task imitation learning.
+Finally, leveraging the semantic understanding distilled from 2D pre-trained model, \textit{\methodname} outperforms others and achieves a high success rate in this instruction-guided, multi-task imitation learning setting.